Arvid Posse: Political career

 Posse began his political career as a member of the House of Nobility at the Parliament of 1856–58.
-He was then the Chairman of the Banking Committee (Bankoutskottet).
-In the Parliament of 1862-63 he chaired the Appropriations Committee (Bevillningsutskottet), where he was a strong proponent of the principles of free trade, which he would remain throughout his life.
+He was then the Chairman of the Committee on Banking and Currency.
+In the Parliament of 1862-63 he chaired the Committee of Ways and Means (Bevillningsutskottet), where he was a strong proponent of the principles of free trade, which he would remain throughout his life.
 During this Parliament, he seriously objected to proposed amendments to the Law on Local Self-Government concerning proposed restrictions on the vote shares of larger land-owners.
 He feared, among other things, that the amendments, if adopted, could undermine the proposed electoral reform.
 Posse himself, however, did not support the reform.
-On the contrary, he was one of the most ardent opponents of the reform and predicted at the Parliament of 1865–66, when he was Chairman of the Committee on Government Affairs (Statsutskottet), that the fatherland would meet with an unhappy future if the reform were carried through.
+On the contrary, he was one of the most ardent opponents of the reform and predicted at the Parliament of 1865–66, when he was Chairman of the Committee of Supply, that the fatherland would meet with an unhappy future if the reform were carried through.
 Among other things, he feared the new electoral system would put too much power into the hands of the agrarian interests, who would soon forget "the many things that have to live both above and beside them".
 Notwithstanding this statement, at the first session of the Riksdag's Second Chamber in 1867, Posse became the self-appointed spokesman for the agrarian group, effectively making him the indisputed leader of the new Second Chamber.
 From this group was formed the Lantmanna Party, which, with Posse as leader, soon adopted an oppositional stance towards the Government.
 For a number of years Posse remained unquestionably the most prominent and powerful personality in Parliament, even if not the most charismatic.

 During 1867–1881 Posse was a member of the Second Chamber, representing the district of Herrestad och Ljunit Hundreds, outside Ystad.
-In 1867-75 he was Chairman of the Committee on Government Affairs (at the Extra Parliament of 1871 he was the Vice Chairman of the Select Committee (Särskilda utskottet)).
-As Speaker 1876-1880 he was in charge of the business of the Second Chamber.
-He entered government on 19 April 1880, being appointed Prime Minister, following the resignation of Baron Louis De Geer.
+In 1867-75 he was Chairman of the Committee of Supply (at the Extra Parliament of 1871 he was the Vice Chairman of the Select Committee (Särskilda utskottet)).
+As Speaker 1876–1880 he was in charge of the business of the Second Chamber.
+He entered government on 19 April 1880, being appointed Prime Minister, following the resignation of Baron Louis Gerhard De Geer.
 Additionally Posse was Minister of Finance from 7 December 1880 to 8 March 1881.